davidsemakula/pallet-verifier/ARCHITECTURE.md

 ["it is necessary for MIRAI to resolve and analyze all functions that can be reached from an entry point"][MIRAI-entrypoint] (see also [this][monomorphization] and [this][lowering-MIR]).
-So `pallet-verifier` automatically generates "tractable" entry points as singular direct calls to [dispatchable functions/extrinsics][call] (and public associated functions of [inherent implementations][inherent-impls]) using concrete types from unit tests as substitutions for generic types, while keeping the call arguments ["abstract"][MIRAI-abstract-value] (in contrast to unit tests, which use ["concrete"][MIRAI-abstract-value] call arguments, and may also exercise a single target function multiple times, leading to under-approximation of program semantics and/or inefficient use of resources during abstract interpretation).
+So `pallet-verifier` automatically generates "tractable" entry points as singular direct calls to [dispatchable functions/extrinsics][call] (and public associated functions of [inherent][inherent-impls] and local trait implementations) using concrete types from unit tests as substitutions for generic types, while keeping the call arguments ["abstract"][MIRAI-abstract-value] (in contrast to unit tests, which use ["concrete"][MIRAI-abstract-value] call arguments, and may also exercise a single target function multiple times, leading to under-approximation of program semantics and/or inefficient use of resources during abstract interpretation).